-grading and soil erosion complaints are required to be submitted by phone (734.794.6000 x 43735), email (email@example.com), or in person (301 E Huron St).
+All grading and soil erosion complaints are required to be submitted by phone (734.794.6000 x 43735), email ([email protected]), or in person (301 E Huron St).
 You will be required to submit your name, phone number and address and a detailed description of the alleged violation(s).
 Your name and contact information are confidential during the process and after completion.
-The inspector will go to the site and detemine if there is a violation and, if so, what items need to be remedied.
+The inspector will go to the site and determine if there is a violation and, if so, what items need to be remedied.

 Site plan and grading applications submitted to Planning & Development are reviewed for compliance with environmental ordinances prior to issuance of building permits and Certificates of Occupancy.
 Site plan compliance inspections are performed prior to issuance of Certificates of Occupancy.